macmpi/x11-calc/README.md

 ```
 $ cd x11-calc-stable
 ```
-The to compile all the emulators you just need to invoke make.
+The to compile all the simulators you just need to invoke make.
 ```
 $ make clean; make all
 ```
-It is also possible to compile a single emulator by specifying the model on the command line
+You can also compile a single simulator by specifying the model number.
 ```
 $ make hp29c
 ```
-By default the executable files will be created in the `bin` directory, and can run either a particular emulator directly, or invoke the launcher which will allow you to select which enulator to use by default the next time you launch it.
+By default the executable files will be created in the `bin` directory.
 ```
 $ ./bin/x11-calc-29c
 x11-calc-29c: Version 0.10 [Commit ID: 399d546] 01 Nov 23 23:53:00 (Build: 0114)